 Purpose

 The Laboratory Orders Interface Initiative focuses on identifying the requirements, specifications and standards, and on providing the implementation guidance for electronic ordering of laboratory tests in the US Realm.
 The scope of the Laboratory Orders Interface Use Case includes requirements to enable a particular implementation of Electronic Health Record System (EHR-S) to use standardized structured data in a defined inter-organizational laboratory transaction.
-The Use Case requirements are directed at laboratory test orders between an EHR-S and a Laboratory Information System (LIS) in different organizational entities, e.g., different corporate structure, ownership or governance.
-Future versions of this Guide may harmonize with existing guides to extend interoperability of laboratory results across care settings, e.g., acute care.
+The Use Case requirements are directed at laboratory test orders between an Ambulatory Provider’s EHR-S and a Laboratory’s Laboratory Information System (LIS).
+Future versions of this guide may harmonize with existing guides to extend interoperability of laboratory results across care settings, e.g., acute care.

 Audience